hummingbird-me/api-docs/README.md

 ---

+## Documentation

+Legacy documentation is available on Apiary: https://kitsu.docs.apiary.io/

+The API documentation is currently being converted from API Blueprint to OpenAPI 3.
+You can view the progress at: https://hummingbird-me.github.io/api-docs

 ## Contributing

 The documentation is written with [OpenAPI 3][3] and [YAML 1.2][4].
 Trivial changes can be added using GitHub's built-in editor.
 For bigger changes it is advised to follow the steps below.